Contributed by – Dr. Deepak Parashar

 What are the signs and symptoms of breast cancer?

 Breast cancer may not always show any sign in its early stage.
-And whenever it does, the following are the most common reported:
+But whenever it does, the following are the most commonly reported:

 - A lump that feels different from the rest of the breast.

 - Discharge from nipple other than breast milk